ocurity/dracon/docs/extending/writing-producers.md

 Producers can be written in any language that supports protobufs.
 We currently have examples in Golang and Python.
 They are all structured in the same way:

 1. Parse program arguments:
-   1. `in`: the raw tool results file location
+   1. `in`: the raw tool results file location.
-   2. `out`: where to place the Dracon compatible output file location
+   2. `out`: where to place the Dracon compatible output file location.
-2. Parse the `in` file into Protobufs (`LaunchToolResponse`)
+2. Parse the `in` file into Protobufs (`LaunchToolResponse`).
-3. Add metadata to Protobufs (e.g. git/source-code information)
+3. Add metadata to Protobufs (e.g. git/source-code information).
-4. Write the protobuf bytes to the `out` file
+4. Write the protobuf bytes to the `out` file.
+5. Create a Tekton Task `task.yaml` with `.metadata.labels["v1.dracon.ocurity.com/component"] = producer`.
+5. Include this task in a `dracon_component` build rule from `//build/defs:dracon`.
+This will generate a Kustomize component based on the `task.yaml`.
 ### Producer API

 For convenience, there are helper functions in the `./producers` pkg/module for Golang/Python.